elk-f5ddos/DDOS-Dashboard/README.md

 ## DDOS-Dashboard

 This repository is supposed to give you templates for visualization of F5 Network DDoS events within an ELK stack.
+It will also give you the possibility to see all relevant stats for all DoS vectors.

 <img src="images/image1.png">